octocat/Spoon-Knife/README.md

 Test of adding some changes and submitting a pull request

+Testing partial commits

+partial commits - does it really work?

 For some more information on how to fork a repository, [check out our guide, "Forking Projects""](http://guides.github.com/overviews/forking/).
 Thanks! :sparkling_heart: